 The testers also measure each heater's thermostat performance.
 A good thermostat should not let the room's average temperature vary too much – a variation of one degree or less is a good performance.
 The larger the variation in the room's temperature, the lower the score for this particular test.

-Our electrical safety and surface temperature tests include those required by the Australian standard as well as a 'towel drape' test in which a towel is draped over the heater while it's on full power.
+We also conduct a 'towel drape' test in which a towel is draped over the heater while it's on full power.
 The testers check that the heater doesn't overheat and that it shuts down before it damages the towel or itself – a tough test that simulates what might happen if something is draped over the heater (deliberately or accidentally).
 (Tip: While most electric heaters pass this test, always put your clothes on a rack nearby rather than put anything in direct contact with a heater.)

 Good heating performance and good energy efficiency don't always go together.
 A model may be great at heating, but only OK for efficiency, meaning it will heat the room effectively but cost more to run.
 Some are efficient but only OK performers, so they don't heat the room as effectively, but at least they use less power.
 Sadly, we've found a few that are not only weak at heating, but use a comparatively large amount of power too; unsurprisingly these tend to sit towards the bottom of our table.